Modify axis, legend, and plot labelsSource:

 Good labels are critical for making your plots accessible to a wider

+variable name.
 Use the plot

 subtitle to explain the

 main findings.
 It's common to use the

-caption to provide information about the
+caption to provide information

-tag can be used for adding identification tags.
+tag can be used for adding identification tags

 A list of new name-value pairs.
-The name should either be an aesthetic.
+The name should be an aesthetic.

-the text for the subtitle for the plot which will be displayed below the title.
+The text for the subtitle for the plot which will be displayed below the title.